aeMyst/aeMyst/README.md

 # 👋 Hey, I'm Peter Tran!

 Welcome to my GitHub!
-I'm a 3rd-year Computer Science student at the **University of Calgary**, passionate about building intuitive tech that brings people together — whether it's through games, data, or design.
+I'm a 3rd-year Computer Science student at the **University of Calgary**, passionate about building intuitive tech that brings people together; whether it's through games, data, or design.

 ---